 Dunkin Donuts: Dunkin Donuts is celebrating National Coffee Day and being in business for 66 years.
 They priced a medium hot coffee for 66 cents on Thursday.

-Starbucks: Starbucks is not giving free coffee but will donate a coffee tree for every brewed cup of México Chiapas coffee you buy.
+Starbucks: Starbucks is not giving free coffee for National Coffee Day but will donate a coffee tree for every brewed cup of México Chiapas coffee you buy.
 Today’s cup can help a farmer’s future.

 Finally because who doesn’t like a little bit of history about the beverage they love?